-This, combined with our innovative course structure, has led to us being recognised by Creative Skillset.
-This award recognises that we are a centre of excellence, teaching industry standards and equipping students with the skills and knowledge that employers look for today.
-We also have exceptional levels of external engagement, with visiting lectures by nationally and internationally-recognised photographers, as well as having numerous links with industry, workshops, seminars, masterclasses, careers advice, portfolio reviews, mentorships and placements.
+All of this, combined with our innovative course structure, has led to us being recognised by Creative Skillset.
+This award recognises that we are a centre of excellence, teaching industry standards, and equipping students with the skills and knowledge that employers look for.
+We also have exceptional levels of external engagement, with visiting lectures given by nationally and internationally-recognised photographers, as well as having numerous links with industry, workshops, seminars, masterclasses, careers advice, portfolio reviews, mentorships and placements.

 In an environment of imagination and experimentation, we will nurture your talent and help you to develop into an employable and creative photographer.

 "My time at the School was a great training ground to learn and develop the necessary skills to transfer into a creative career.
 The lecturers have the ability to help mould creative ideas into academic projects, and provide research direction along the way, which produces creative fuel and inspires self-initiated learning."
 Nathan Spencer, Photography BA (Hons) graduate

 * Please note this course has changed name for 2017/18.
 The KIS data below relates to the previous course title.

 To welcome all new home and EU undergraduate students starting in 2017 or 2018, we're giving at least £150 worth of credit to spend in a host of ways, on books and a range of learning materials.
 Even better, it doesn’t have to be repaid.

 Visit our School site for more student work and extra information about how we're transforming the futures of creative practitioners.